Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

 It also installs the `Linuxfabrik Plugin Library <https://github.com/Linuxfabrik/monitoring-plugins>`_ to ``/usr/lib64/nagios/plugins/lib``, which are a requirement of the Monitoring Plugins.

-Additionally, this role allows you to deploy custom plugins which are placed under ``../host_files/{{ inventory_hostname }}/usr/lib64/nagios/plugins`` on the ansible host.
+Additionally, this role allows you to deploy custom plugins which are placed under ``../host_files/{{ inventory_hostname }}/usr/lib64/nagios/plugins`` on the Ansible control node.

 Requirements